-Anonymous asked: Why do you not like tbl?
+Anonymous said: Why do you not like tbl?

 Because it’s body shaming and encourages super unhealthy behaviors while pretending to care about people’s health?